 In this case, the range is $20,000 - $30,000.

-Some aspects determine if the worker will be given an offer from the bottom of the range or if he can expect the top level amounts.
+Some aspects determine if the worker will be given an offer from the bottom of the range or if they can expect the top level amounts.
 These aspects might be qualifications, review scores, commitment, and work experience.
 Some individual achievements/successes will, of course, increase the worker's value and, in result, improve the payment level.
-In general, someone who is highly qualified for sure can count on significantly higher payments than somebody with the minimal required skills.
+In general, someone who is highly qualified can expect significantly higher payments than somebody with the minimal required skills.

 Hourly rate vs. monthly salary

 There is a significant difference in payment between hourly and salary employees.
-For the first ones, an employer pays for each hour they have worked, including overtime pay (if they have done more than 40 hours per week or other contracted number).
+For the former, an employer pays for each hour they have worked, including overtime pay (if they have done more than 40 hours per week or other contracted number).
 For the second group, payment for overtime is not so obvious, and it depends on internal country (or local state) law regulations.
 We can find many more differences between these payment types.
-Let's face some of them now.
+Let's have a look at some of them now.

 Workers paid hourly are compensated by multiplying the agreed hourly rate by the total number of hours worked in a given period (e.g., month, week or day).
 Let's assume that hourly rate equals $14 and the employee has worked 120 hours per month (with no overtime).
 So, the salary looks like this:

 According to the Fair Labour Standards all hourly workers are non-exempt and have to be paid overtime.
-The overtime hours are calculated as 1.5 standard hourly rate.
-For our example it gives
+The overtime hours are calculated as 1.5 standard hourly rate, but can vary depending on the circumstance, e.g. working on Christmas Day.
+In our example it gives

 $14/hour * 1.5 = $21/hour.
 So, if the example worker from above would have an additional 10 overtime hours, their salary will be: